julianmendez/genericantfile/README.md

 *Generic Ant file to compile modules with Ivy, using details from Maven POM files*

 This project contains a generic [Apache Ant](http://ant.apache.org/) file that uses [Apache Ivy](http://ant.apache.org/ivy/) to compile a module.
-Module's details are read from the module's [Apache Maven](http://maven.apache.org/) POM file.
+The module's details are read from its [Apache Maven](http://maven.apache.org/) POM file.

 ### Author